wise-home/jobs/backend_developer.md

 ## About Wise Home

-Wise Home is a Danish startup from 2016 that builds smart home systems.
+Wise Home is a Danish startup from 2016.
+We builds smart home systems.

 Our product is targeted to landlords and specializes in automating manual tasks, fulfilling legal requirements and reporting the status of the building.

-We beleive that we can disrupt the Danish market by offering a better and fully automated product at a lower price.
+We believe that we can disrupt the Danish market by offering a better and fully automated product at a lower price.

 ## The job